truenas/scale-build/README.md

 # truenas-build

-A build framework for TrueNAS SCALE - Testing PR
+A build framework for TrueNAS SCALE - Testing PR1

 ## Requirements